yatabani/yatabani.github.io/_posts/2019-09-15-setting-up-dropbox-on-debian.md

 deb [arch=i386,amd64] http://linux.dropbox.com/debian buster main
 ```

-As for the date of writing this the offical repository supported
+As of the date of writing this the offical repository supported
 - Buster
 - Stretch
 - Jessie
 - Sid

-choose the version you are using.
+Choose the version you are using.

 ### Add the PGP key